stephenhillier/geotech-utils/README.md

 Finally, to calculate the results of the test:

-`SieveTest.prototype.passing()` - returns an array of "percent passing" values (the results of the test)
+`SieveTest.prototype.passing()` - returns an array of "percent passing" values (to be plotted)

+#### Additional prototype methods
+Use the following prototype methods to modify your SieveTest instance:

+`SieveTest.prototype.addSieve(size)` - adds a sieve of a given size

+`SieveTest.prototype.removeSieve(size)` - removes the specified sieve

+`SieveTest.prototype.sieve(size)` - returns the sieve object with the specified size

 #### Development:
 To install dev dependencies and run unit tests, clone this repository and run: